-We typically derive a much greater portion of our operating profit and operating cash flow in the second half of the year as customer buying patterns are concentrated in the second half of the year, particularly in the learning and regulatory markets.
-Costs are incurred more evenly throughout the year.
-As a result, our operating margins generally increase as the year progresses.
+With the pending divestiture of Thomson Learning, our results will become less seasonal than previously reported.
+However, in terms of revenues and profits, the first quarter will continue to proportionately be the smallest quarter for us, and the fourth quarter will be our largest, as certain product releases are concentrated at the end of the year, particularly in the regulatory markets.
+Costs will continue to be incurred more evenly throughout the year.
+As a result, our operating margins will continue to generally increase as the year progresses.
 For these reasons, it may not be possible to compare the performance of our businesses quarter to consecutive quarter, and our quarterly results should be considered on the basis of results for the whole year or by comparing results in a quarter with the results in the same quarter of the previous year.
-While we report results quarterly, we view and manage our business from a longer-term perspective.
+While we report results quarterly, we view and manage our company from a longer-term perspective.